Adaptive Gibbs samplers and related MCMC methods: Preliminaries

-Whereas the standard approach is to choose the coordinate $i$ at the first step uniformly at random, which corresponds to $\alpha = (1/d, \dots, 1/d)$, this may be a substantial waste of simulation effort if $d$ is large and variability of coordinates differs significantly.
-This has been discussed theoretically in \cite{LiuWongKong} and also observed empirically e.g.\ in Bayesian variable selection for linear models in statistical genetics \cite{sylvia1, sylvia2}.
+Whereas the standard approach is to choose the coordinate $i$ at the first step uniformly at random, which corresponds to $\alpha= (1/d,\ldots, 1/d)$, this may be a substantial waste of simulation effort if $d$ is large and variability of coordinates differs significantly.
+This has been discussed theoretically in~\cite{LiuWongKong} and also observed empirically, for example, in Bayesian variable selection for linear models in statistical genetics~\cite{sylvia1,sylvia2}.

-Throughout the paper we denote the transition kernel of a random scan Gibbs sampler with selection probabilities $\alpha$ as $P_{\alpha}$ and the transition kernel of a single Gibbs update of coordinate $i$ is denoted as $P_i,$ hence $P_{\alpha} = \sum_{i=1}^d \alpha_i P_i.$
+Throughout the paper we denote the transition kernel of a random scan Gibbs sampler with selection probabilities $\alpha$ as $P_{\alpha}$ and the transition kernel of a single Gibbs update of coordinate $i$ is denoted as $P_i$, hence, $P_{\alpha} = \sum_{i=1}^d \alpha_i P_i$.